andyland/developer-web/pages/api/apipass.md

 To generate your ApiPass you need to use the following steps:

+1. Start with a string containing the uppercase method you are using.  example: "GET"
+1. Append to that string a newline and the uri you are requesting, followed by another newline.  example: "GET\n/lyrics/coldplay/clocks\n"
-1. Concatenate all of your GET (querystring) parameter values together in the order you are sending them (except apiPass of course)
+1. Append to that string all of your GET (querystring) parameter values together in the order you are sending them (except apiPass of course)
-2. Concatenate all of your POST (form) parameter values together in the order you are sending them
+1. Append to that string all of your POST (form) parameter values together in the order you are sending them
-3. Concatenate the result of step 1 to step 2
-4. HMAC-MD5 Hash this string using your pre-shared key as the hash key
+1. HMAC-MD5 Hash this string using your pre-shared key as the hash key

 The result is your ApiPass.

 Example:
+the uri you are requesting is:
+`/lyrics/coldplay/clocks`

 the querystring you are sending is:
-`?ts=1364859625&apiKey=123456&artist=coldplay&title=clocks&album=a rush of blood to the head&apiPass=abcdef`
+`?ts=1364859625&apiKey=123456&apiPass=abcdef`

 In addition you are posting the variables `username=chad&password=foo`

+step 1 output: `GET`
+step 2 output: `GET\n/lyrics/coldplay/clocks\n`
-step 1 output: `1364859625123456coldplayclocksa rush of blood to the head`
+step 3 output: `GET\n/lyrics/coldplay/clocks\n1364859625123456coldplayclocksa rush of blood to the head`
-step 2 output: `chadfoo`
-step 3 output: `1364859625123456coldplayclocksa rush of blood to the headchadfoo`
+step 4 output: `GET\n/lyrics/coldplay/clocks\n1364859625123456coldplayclocksa rush of blood to the headchadfoo`
-step 4 is to simply hash the string `1364859625123456coldplayclocksa rush of blood to the headchadfoo` using your pre-shared key as the hash key.
+step 5 is to simply hash the string `GET\n/lyrics/coldplay/clocks\n1364859625123456coldplayclocksa rush of blood to the headchadfoo` using your pre-shared key as the hash key.

 - - -